 If you went to journalism school, you know all about the inverted pyramid style of writing:

 This method means giving away the most valuable information at the top of the article, and following it up with less important information.
 If readers tend to scan and rarely make it to the bottom of an article, it makes sense to give them what they want as soon as they land on the page.

 Writing well, delivering value, and proper formatting only go so far.
 Another key part of engagement is lowering your bounce rate, which is the percentage of visitors who land on your website and leave without interacting further.

 Bounce rates can be raised by a number of factors, from incorrect implementation to poorly designed landing pages.

 More often than not, however, high bounce rates result from poor usability and an awkward user experience (UX).
 While these problems vary from site to site, they are very easily remedied with several popular online tools, such as:

 - Crazy Egg – Clever and intuitive, Crazy Egg helps subscribers rate and understand user experience with their rich visual aids like heatmaps, scrollmaps, confetti, and overlays.Each of these are graphic representations of one aspect of UX.

 For instance, heat maps are colorful representations of where users have clicked on your site, while scrollmaps show you just how far down the page your users scroll before leaving.

 With this data, it’s possible to figure out what your best design features (or flaws) are, and correct them accordingly.
-Here’s an example of a heatmap that shows you where visitors clicked:
+On Crazy Egg’s home page, they’ve included an example of a heatmap of their site which shows where their visitors clicked: